-So to either help you fill in the gaps before "," watch all the shows for fun, or even just try to impress your friends, we've created a timeline of Marvel's Phase 1 and 2 properties in the perfect viewing order.
+So to either help you fill in the gaps before "," to (or after that ) just watch all the shows for fun, or even merely try to impress your friends, we've created a timeline of Marvel's Phase 1, 2, 3, 4 (and maybe beyond tbh) properties in the perfect viewing order.

-Also, note that "The Incredible Hulk" is still skippable (Speaking to IGN, Hurt said that "[Ross in 'Civil War'] is different because it's a different style....
-And what they've done is they've taken a character who was the Ross from the older film and made a new version.
+Also, you should definitely still note that "The Incredible Hulk" is still skippable (Speaking to IGN, Hurt said that "[Ross in 'Civil War'] is different because it's a different style...And what they've done is they've taken a character who was the Ross from the older film and made a new version.
 This is a much newer Ross.
-A much different Ross.") and even William Hurt ("Thunderbolt" Ross himself) has admitted it.
+A much different Ross."
+After watching both, we can confirm this is indeed the case.) and even William Hurt ("Thunderbolt" Ross himself) has admitted it.

 |Title, release date||Takes place...|

-|The Consultant (September 2011)||During the end of "Incredible Hulk"|
+|The Consultant (Sept.
+2011)||At the end of "Iron Man 2"|

-|A Funny Thing Happened on the Way to Thor's Hammer (October 2011)||Directly before "Thor"|
+|A Funny Thing Happened on the Way to Thor's Hammer (Oct.
+2011)||Directly before "Thor"|

-|Item 47 (September 2012)||Immediately following the Battle of New York in "Avengers"|
+|Item 47 (Sept.
+2012)||Immediately following the Battle of New York in "Avengers"|

-|Agent Carter (August 2013)||One year after "Captain America: The First Avenger;" before "Agent Carter"|
+|Agent Carter (Aug.
+2013)||One year after "Captain America: The First Avenger;" before "Agent Carter"|

-|All Hail the King (February 2014)||Roughly two years after "Iron Man 3;" before "Agents of S.H.I.E.L.D."|
+|All Hail the King (Feb.
+2014)||Roughly two years after "Iron Man 3;" before "Agents of S.H.I.E.L.D."|

 There's definitely some continuity strangeness when you have both movies and television show properties, and those listed on the graphic are no exception.